Ethnic groups in Karachi: Sindhis

+Pashtuns

 The Pashtuns, originally from Khyber Pakhtunkhwa, Afghanistan, the Federally Administered Tribal Areas, and northern Balochistan, have settled in Karachi for decades and are now the city's second largest ethnic group after Muhajirs.
-With an estimated population as high as 7 million, Karachi is believed to have the largest urban Pakhtun population in the world, including approximately 50,000 registered Afghan refugees.
-Pashtuns are estimated to constitute about 25% of Karachi's population, and around 2 million Pashtuns are reported to be Urdu-speaking.
+With an estimated population as high as 2 million, Karachi is believed to have the largest urban Pakhtun population in the world, including approximately 50,000 registered Afghan refugees.
+Pashtuns are estimated to constitute about 14% of Karachi's population.
+As such, Karachi is home to the world's largest urban community of Pashtuns, larger than those of Kabul and Peshawar.

+Punjabis

-Large numbers of Saraikis from southern Punjab have also settled in Karachi.
+Large numbers of Punjabis from northern Punjab and Saraikis from southern Punjab have also settled in Karachi.

+Others

+Among Karachi's underprivileged minority communities are the Siddis (Sheedis), who are descended from African slaves and have largely adopted Balochi and Sindhi as their native languages.
+Many other refugees from Central Asian countries constituting the former Soviet Union have also settled in the city as economic migrants.
+There are also communities of Arabs, Filipinos, and an economic elite of Sinhalese from Sri Lanka.
+Expatriates from China have a history going back to the 1940s; today, many of the Chinese are second-generation children of immigrants who came to the city and worked as dentists, chefs and shoemakers.

 Language

 Karachi has the largest number of Muhajirs.
 As per the 2023 census, the linguistic breakdown of Karachi Division is: